Hamzah Titofani

-Hamzah Titofani Rivaldi (born 10 August 2002) is an Indonesian professional footballer who plays as a winger for Indonesian Championship club Deltras, on loan from Indonesian Super League club Arema.
+Hamzah Titofani Rivaldi (born 10 August 2002) is an Indonesian professional footballer who plays as a winger for Super League club Arema.

 Club career

 Arema

 He was signed for Arema to play in Liga 1 in the 2021 season.
 Tito made his first-team debut on 5 September 2021 as a substitute in a match against PSM Makassar at the Pakansari Stadium, Cibinong.

 Sada Sumut (loan)

 On 11 July 2023, Tito joined Liga 2 club Sada Sumut on loan.